bmun/huxley/docs/CONTRIBUTE.md

 	...hack...
 	$ deactivate # After you're done

-**RVM**: Installing RVM consists of just running the following command in terminal (make sure you have the XCode Command Line Tools installed):

-	$ \curl -#L https://get.rvm.io | bash -s stable --autolibs=3 --ruby

-Afterward, create a Huxley gemset (it will automatically be used when you enter your huxley directory, unlike virtualenv):

-	$ rvm use --create @huxley

 ### Hub
 Hub is a command line interface to GitHub.
 Install it using Homebrew, with